sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 `ger10`.
 Thus, the different methods have relative advantages for different reading patterns.

-However, the *type* of errors the different methods make are also important.
+However, the *type* of errors the different methods make is also important.
 Even a single error can seriously undermine later steps in the analysis.
 For example, if a fixation on line 1 is erroneously assigned to line 10, all words on lines 2-9 will be regarded as skipped during first-pass reading.
 In order to analyze whether the various methods make different kinds of errors, Fig. 5 displays the confusion matrices of four more promising algorithms, i.e., `chain`, `regress`, `merge`, and `warp`.
-The plots show quite clearly that four methods have characteristic confusion patterns.
-Again, `chain` and `regress` behave
+The plots show quite clearly that the four methods have characteristic confusion patterns.
+Again, `chain` and `regress` behave similarly: Most confusions are local, i.e. incorrectly assigned fixations are typically assigned to the next or the previous line.
+By contrasts, the errors made by the `warp` method (and to a lesser extent by the `merge` method) are qualitatively different: Although most confusions are also local, these methods are characterized by a larger proportion of global confusions, i.e. fixations that are assigned to very distant lines.
+For example, of the errors made by the `warp` method on line 1, 65% are local confusions (i.e., they were assigned to line 2 or 3), but 30% are global (i.e., they were assigned to lines 10-13).
-similarly: Most confusions are local, i.e. incorrectly assigned fixations are typically assigned to the next or the previous line.
-By contrasts, the errors made by the `warp` method (and to a lesser extent by the `merge` method) are qualitatively different: Although most confusions are local, these methods are characterized by a larger proportion of global confusions, i.e. fixations that are assigned to very distant lines.
-For example, of the errors made by the `warp` method on line 1, 65% are local confusions (i.e., were assigned to line 2 or 3), but 30% are global (i.e., were assigned to lines 10-13).
 Thus, the errors made by `warp` and `merge` are more likely to have serious consequences downstream in the analysis.

 <div class="figure" style="text-align: center">